decodrtechnologies/Data-Science/Natural-Language-Processing/readme.md

 ![alt text](https://chandanbp.github.io/img/portfolio/nlp.png "Logo Cover")

-The following topic are covered in the notebook.
+The following topics are covered in the notebook.
 ## Content
 - Represent words and numbers
 - Use One-Hot Encoding